Hi, and welcome to this full and frank Lottery Winner University review where we’ll be answering the only question that matters:

 There was a section called the Scratch Off Secrets System which didn’t even make any sense.
 Richard believes that buying 10 scratch cards in a row gives you higher odds than buying 10 random scratch cards for example.
 Completely illogical.

-The only redeeming factor here is the fact Lottery Winner University is covered by the ClickBank 60 day money back guarantee.
-I have a feeling you might want to take advantage of this once your see inside the member’s area.
+The only redeeming factor here is the fact Lottery Winner University is covered by the ClickBank 60-day money back guarantee.
+I have a feeling you might want to take advantage of this once you see inside the member’s area.

 Let’s take a quick look at each one.